meta-pytorch/executorch-examples/llm/android/LlamaDemo/README.md

 ## Building the APK
+First it’s important to note that by default, the app depends on [ExecuTorch library](https://central.sonatype.com/artifact/org.pytorch/executorch-android) on Maven Central.
+It uses the latest `org.pytorch:executorch-android` package, which comes with all the default kernel libraries (portable, quantized, optimized), LLM customized libraries, and XNNPACK backend.

+No modification is needed if you want to use the default ExecuTorch library.

+However, you can build your own ExecuTorch Android library (an AAR file).
+In app/build.gradle.kts file, replace `org.pytorch:executorch-android:x.y.z` with `files("path-to-aar")`.

+[This page](https://github.com/pytorch/executorch/blob/main/extension/android/README.md) contains the documentation for building the ExecuTorch Android library.

-First it’s important to note that currently ExecuTorch provides support across 3 delegates.
+Currently ExecuTorch provides support across 3 delegates.
 Once you identify the delegate of your choice, select the README link to get a complete end-to-end instructions for environment set-up to exporting the models to build ExecuTorch libraries and apps to run on device:

 | Delegate      | Resource |
 | ------------- | ------------- |